Reward Gaming in Conditional Text Generation: Examples of Reward Gaming in Conditional Text Generation

 \subsection{Covariate Shift}

-During RL training, the model may sample examples out of the support of the reward model.
-Therefore, in these examples, the reward model's behavior is underspecified -- it may (or may not) assign high rewards to these low-quality examples.
+During RL training, the policy (i.e., the generator) may sample examples out of the support of the reward model.
+Therefore, in these examples, the reward model's behavior is underspecified -- it may or may not assign high rewards to these low-quality examples.

 \paragraph{Synthetic example: another Sudoku variant.}